nuinvtnu/CBiLSuccSite/README.md

 # Train model: We use Google colab pro buid this model
   -  Cross validation: CV_CBILSuccSite.ipynb
   -  Train model: Train_CBILSuccSite.ipynb.
-    +  Save and name model as Suci_CNN_BiLSTM.h5.
+  + Save and name the trained model as LBiPlantUbi.h5
-    +  Use Suci_CNN_BiLSTM.h5 in the saved_folder for predicting.
+  + Use LBiPlantUbi.h5 in the saved_folder for predicting
 - Independent test and predict: CBILSuccSite_predict.ipynb

 # Contact
 Please feel free to contact us if you need any help: nvnui@ictu.edu.vn